Attractions

 https://www.dunguairecastle.com/

-Dunguaire castle is a 16th century castle that stands out prominently on the seashore.
 Named after the 7th century King of Connaught, Guaire whose Palace had occupied the same site.
 The Castle was built by the O’Hynes and later passed into the hands of the O’Shaughnessy and then the Martyn clans.
-Today the Castle is open to the public for visitors to explore and it also offers insight to the way life was lived in the 1500‘s by hosting Medieval Banquets with traditional Irish music and story telling

-Nature lovers and those wanting to experience the fascinating history of the Burren can do so on foot with a myriad of tracks and trails available throughout the region.
+Nature lovers and those wanting to experience the fascinating history of the Burren can do so on foot with an magical walking tour with the lovely Mary O'Dea.

 County Clare, Ireland